nicman23/Bad-terrible-automation-scripts/README.md

 # Bad-terrible-automation-scripts
 Do not judge, I was bored

-baudtec-log.sh : A loging tool for snr with some statistics for baudtec modems - deps: bash, curl, awk
+baudtec-log.sh : A loging tool for snr with some statistics for baudtec modems - deps: bash, curl, awk and dialog